unrealwork/axibase-collector/jobs/docker.md

 ## Overview

-Docker Job collects properties, events, and statistics from Docker daemons via [Docker Engine Remote API](https://docs.docker.com/engine/reference/api/docker_remote_api/).
+The Docker collects properties, events, and statistics from Docker daemons via [Docker Engine Remote API](https://docs.docker.com/engine/reference/api/docker_remote_api/).

 The information is collected for the following object types: